tweag/monad-bayes/docs/source/probprog.md

 The final element of the chain is the head of the list, so you can drop samples from the end of the list for burn-in.

+### Piped MCMC

+You can also run `MCMC` using `mcmcP`.
+This creates an infinite chain, expressed as a stream or using the corresponding type from the `pipes` library, a `Producer`.
+This is a very natural representation of a random walk in Haskell.

 ## Sequential Monte Carlo (Particle Filtering)

 Run SMC with two resampling steps and two particles as follows, given a model `m`: